JordanLeich/Ultimate-Calculator/README.md

 This is an incredibly powerful calculator that is capable of many useful day-to-day functions.
 Such functions include solving basic arithmetic, algebraic, chemistry conversions, and much more.
 This project also features a fully operational GUI application for those who are not down with the normal text-based version.

 # How To Use ⚡
+- If you do not have python installed on your system, you can download the [main.exe file](https://github.com/JordanLeich/Ultimate-Calculator/blob/main/main.exe) and the file will run without any python installation!

   *Step 1*:
     Make sure you have pip installed on your OS, you can do it by writing the following command on your terminal.<br/><br/>
     ```